How interesting is this post ?? I’m living for this & am so excited…

 How do I teach it?
 Will they understand?

-Babies can start understanding sign language at about 4 or 5 months & can start using it at about 8 or 9 months!
+Babies can start understanding sign language at about 4 or 5 months & can start using it at about 8 or 9 months of age!
 However, it is never too early or too late to start teaching your baby sign language!

-The way I like to teach sign language is to incorporate it into your baby’s daily routine.
+The way I like to teach signs and gestures is to incorporate them into your baby’s daily routine.
 So, for example, when it is time for meals, you would sign the word “eat” to your baby & say the word “eat” at the same time as you are signing it.
 Then, you would give your baby their meal.
 During meal time, you can sign things such as spoon, fork, cup, water, milk, juice, etc. ( the possibilities are endless & the signs are super easy to learn! ).

-You should always pair your signs with words.
+You should always pair your signs with words and proper eye contact.
 Even if your baby doesn’t imitate the signs right away, & you feel like it is not working, trust me…once they are ready, they will surprise you with the signs.
 There are a few signs which I recommend starting with, so that your baby can make simple requests, agree to things, or reject things.
 This allows them to feel like they have some type of control.
+Learning sign language reduced frustration when you communicate with baby.
 We want them to know that their communication is important, & that we fully take their wants & needs seriously.
 Therefore, teaching them the signs shows them that they are being heard!